hyparam/hyparquet/README.md

 ## Supported Parquet Files

-The parquet format supports a number of different compression and encoding types.
+The parquet format is known to be a sprawling format which includes options for a wide array of compression schemes, encoding types, and data structures.

 Hyparquet does not support 100% of all parquet files.
 Supporting every possible compression codec available in parquet would blow up the size of the hyparquet library.
 In practice, most parquet files use snappy compression.